AdobeDocs/advertising.de-DE/help/dsp/audiences/sources/source-about.md

 <!-- Make sure that titles make the distinctions clear -- everything can't be "Activate XXX." -->

 1. [Übersetzen von Kundendatensegmenten in DSP [!DNL LiveRamp RampIDs]](source-durable-id.md) die in einer bidbaren Umgebung erkennbar sind.<!-- I don't think I need this here: This requires DSP account-level and campaign-level settings to enable segment sharing with [!DNL LiveRamp], which will translate customer data to [!DNL RampIDs] to create targetable segments.
-Your DSP account team will perform this configuration. -->
+Your Adobe Account Team will perform this configuration. -->

 1. [Erstellen einer Zielgruppenquelle](source-create.md) , um Zielgruppen in Ihr DSP- oder Advertiser-Konto zu importieren.